FindChimneySweepers logoFindChimneySweepers

 Scope Readily accessible sections Full flue video scan + enclosed spaces Concealed sections via demolition

-Equipment Flashlight, mirror, moisture meter All Level 1 + professional video camera All Level 2 + demolition tools
+Equipment Flashlight, mirror (no camera required) All Level 1 + professional video camera All Level 2 + demolition tools

 Typical cost (US) $100-$250 $250-$500 $1,000-$5,000